baumblatt/node-red-contrib-crypto-js/README.md

 # Sample Flows
 ![SampleFlows](samples/flows.jpg)

-You can have access to this sample flows on `samples/flows.json` file.
+You can have access to this samples flows on `samples/flows.json` file.

 # CryptoJS
 > JavaScript library of crypto standards.